-Leads by Channel (offline sources, social media, referrals, paid search, email marketing, etc.)
+Leads by channel (offline sources, social media, referrals, paid search, email marketing, etc.)

-Paid vs. Organic leads
+Paid vs. organic leads

 5. Traffic Metrics by Channel and Device

-% New Session
+% New Sessions

 Does a particular blog post get a lot of traffic, but has a low conversion rate?
-Recommend that the blog post is revised or implement a lead magnet on that page.
+Recommend that the blog post is revised or implement a new call-to-action (CTA) on that page.